 The Dogon have an incredibly sophisticated understanding of natural sciences.
 Here they explain their project in their own words:

 “Our culture is under a new kind of attack in this modern age, targeting the minds and the ambitions of the youth.
-The seduction of convenience, the promise of success, and the promise of a better life that the modern philosophies are selling to our youth, have been directing their attention away from the old ways.
-We have found that elevating and promoting the culture has had a great effect in revitalizing the motivation in our youth to learn.
-This is incredibly important for the youth to see that they are actually the keepers of the treasures of the world, and that the treasures do not lie in a far away dream in far away lands.
+The seduction of convenience, the promise of success, and the promise of a better life that the modern philosophies are selling to our youth have been directing their attention away from the old ways.
+We have found that elevating and promoting the culture has had a great effect on revitalizing the motivation in our youth to learn.
+This is incredibly important for the youth to see that they are actually the keepers of the treasures of the world, and that the treasures do not lie in a faraway dream in faraway lands.

 The Het Aishat Healing Center in Togo acts as a resource for individuals locally and around the globe who need healing services.
 It also acts as a hub for young healers (locally and from abroad) to apprentice with the seasoned healers in order to preserve and pass on this precious knowledge.
 Over the past 8 years, we have been building structures piece by piece to bring this project to fruition.
 We have built a deep well supplying fresh mountain water to the inhabitants and visitors of Het Aishat.
-Large areas of the forest are kept pure to exist as a resource for harvesting natural herbs, medicines, and spiritual plants which grow there.
-There is an entire branch of our healing practices that is related to the Divine element of water, the Divine feminine, and the great Divine Mother Goddesses.
-We have begun basic construction on a temple dedicated to these Divinities.
+Large areas of the forest are kept pure to exist as a resource for harvesting natural herbs, medicines, and spiritual plants that grow there.
+There is an entire branch of our healing practices that is related to the divine element of water, the divine feminine, and the great divine mother goddesses.
+We have begun basic construction on a temple dedicated to these divinities.
 This is a sanctified place where we will be able to interface with them for healing purposes.
-It is called the 4 Goddesses temple.
-It is located next to a river in Het Aishat.
+It is called the Four Goddesses Temple and is located next to a river in Het Aishat.
 The basic structure of the main temple has been built, but a significant amount of work remains for completion.